sap-tutorials/Tutorials/tutorials/btp-app-set-up-local-development/btp-app-set-up-local-development.md

 ---

 ## Prerequisites
- - (For Windows users only): You have to install [SQLite](https://sqlite.org/download.html) tools for Windows.
+ - (For Windows) You have to install [SQLite](https://sqlite.org/download.html) tools for Windows.
 Find the steps how to install it in the CAP documentation in section [How Do I Install SQLite](https://cap.cloud.sap/docs/advanced/troubleshooting#how-do-i-install-sqlite-on-windows).
- - (For macOS users only): You have to install Command-Line Tools for Xcode, cause some node modules need binary modules (`node-gyp`).
+ - (For macOS) You have to install Command-Line Tools for Xcode, cause some node modules need binary modules (`node-gyp`).
 There are two options to install them:
     - Using the command line: `xcode-select --install`
     - Downloading [Xcode](https://developer.apple.com/xcode/) (a login with your Apple ID and password is required).
 Search for `Command Line Tools for Xcode`.
  - You have to install the [CF CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)